-Who Can Receive Care in Our Young Adult Cancer Program
+Who can receive care in the Young Adult Cancer Program

-All cancer patients who are receiving care in the UT Health Austin LIVESTRONG Cancer Institutes and are under the age of 40 can access this program from the time of diagnosis, through treatment and beyond regardless of stage or prognosis.
+All cancer patients who are receiving care in UT Health Austin’s Livestrong Cancer Institutes and are under the age of 40 can access this program from the time of diagnosis through treatment and beyond regardless of stage or prognosis.

 Young adults faced with a cancer diagnosis typically do not fit into the traditional pediatric or adult cancer care model.
-Because of their unique needs, our care team spends time listening to patients and their loved ones to connect them with the right resources to address their specific needs.
-This may include helping patients address social isolation or emotional distress, the decision of whether or not to stay in school, understand how treatment may impact fertility, and guidance on how to talk about a cancer diagnosis with colleagues or supervisors, peers, and loved ones.
+Because of their unique needs, our care team spends time listening to patients and their loved ones to better understand their goals and connect them with the right resources, which may include helping patients address social isolation or emotional distress, the decision of whether or not to stay in school, understanding how treatment may impact fertility, or guidance on how to talk about a cancer diagnosis with colleagues or supervisors, peers, and loved ones.

 - Gain a better understanding of the healthcare system and service delivery

-- Become advocates for the patient and family-centered healthcare in their community
+- Become advocates for patient and family-centered healthcare in their community